The Ranums' Panat Times

 The colors on this table show how the principal focuses of the Guise music — the royal family, the Infant Jesus, the Virgin and St Genevieve, patronness of fevers and the conversion of Huguenots — had coalesced by 1677.
 The Guise ensemble of these years, which emerged in 1676, is firmly in place now: 3 singers (a haut dessus, a dessus, and a bass) plus 2 treble instruments, which I highlight in bold type, to call attention to this ensemble.
 We also see Charpentier busily constituting a corpus of polyvalent works for this ensemble that are suitable for performance at the different venues of Their Highnesses, throughout the liturgical year.

 Something unusual does occur during 1677: the "hd, d and b" are briefly joined by an ensemble with an haute-contre (hc), doubtlessly Charpentier.
 And this happens during the months when Du Bois is ill !
 It's as if Du Bois didn't care to have Charpentier sing with the ensemble, and as if Charpentier seized this opportunity to have some fun.
 I'm showing the hc in red.
+In my Portraits around Marc-Antoine Charpentier I call this ensemble the "Guise Core Trio."

 How to explain the presence of music for the Abbaye-aux-Bois in a "French" notebook?
 And several years before the famous tenebrae services?
 First of all, we know that the sister of Etienne Loulié, one of the Guise musicians, was a nun there, so that may be explanation enough.
 But we also know that the coadjutrice of the abbey (since the abbess was by then senile, the coadjutrice was de facto abbess) was the sister of the Duke of Chaulnes who had been ambassador to Rome while Charpentier was there — and to whose theatrical-operatic ventures I believe Charpentier contributed.
 In other words, this music could be a sort of belated "thank-you" to the Chaulnes family.
 Finally, we know that Mme de Guise and Mme de Montmartre were acquainted with the abbess and coadjutrice: in Dec.
 1670, they all participated in an event at the Filles-Dieu (Gazette, 1671, p.
 22)

-cahier 13, continued
+Cahier 13, continued

-January 1 H 316 In circumcisione Domini
+H 316 In circumcisione Domini (January 1)

 for the Feast of the Circumcision, one of the Infant Jesus's principal high holy days

-January 3 H 317 Pour le jour de Sainte Geneviève
+H 317 Pour le jour de Sainte Geneviève (January 3)

 "motet pour le jour de Ste Geneviève" (that is, St-Genevieve of the Ardent, to whom Mme de Guise would turn when she was feverish

-cahier 14
+Cahier 14

-January 6 H 395 Pour la fête de l'Epiphanie
+H 395 Pour la fête de l'Epiphanie (January 6)

 for Epiphany, one of the feasts of the Infant Jesus

-February 2 H 318 In festo purificationis
+H 318 In festo purificationis (February 2)

 "motet pour la Chandeleur."
 The text is inspired by the liturgy of the vespers and matins of the feast of the Purification.

-March 8 H 164 Prière pour le roi
+H 164 Prière pour le roi (March 8)

 matins for Sunday and for several high holidays.
 (According to the Mémoire of 1727, this was followed by a Dominum salvum fac regem.)

-cahier 15
+Cahier 15

-March 15 H 165 Precatio pro rege
+H 165 Precatio pro rege (March 15)

 Sunday matins

-March 3-25 H 166 Precatio pro filio regis hd d b 2 tr
+H 166 Precatio pro filio regis (March 3-25)

-cahier 16
+Cahier 16

-H 58 Pange lingua hc t b 2 tr
+H 58 Pange lingua (an hc sings)

-winter H 21 Alma redemptoris Mater
+H 21 Alma redemptoris Mater (winter)

 daily lauds or complins, complins of Virgin, from Advent to Feb.
 3. (The allusion to haute-contres was added later.)

-Lent H 22 Ave Regina cœlorum
+H 22 Ave Regina cœlorum (Lent)

 daily laudes or complins, complins of Virgin, from Feb.
 4 to Holy Saturday

-H 23 Salve Regina à 3 voix pareilles
+H 23 Salve Regina à 3 voix pareilles (an hc sings)

 daily complins or matins, complins of Virgin

-June 13 H 319 Motet pour la Trinité
+H 319 Motet pour la Trinité (June 13) (an hc sings)

 (there was an annual mass that day founded by Marthe Croyer, a cousin of Charpentier's, at the Mercy)